-From Monday, September 13, outdoor gathering restrictions in NSW are easing to allow fully vaccinated Sydneysiders who live outside of the Local Government Areas of concern to gather in groups of five outdoors.
+From Monday, September 13, outdoor gathering restrictions in NSW are easing to allow fully vaccinated Sydneysiders to gather in groups of five outdoors.
 This means if you've had both jabs, you can meet up with your equally vaccinated friends and family to enjoy a picnic in the park.

 To help you celebrate this little slice of freedom, we've rounded up five of the finest picnic hampers available for pick-up or delivery around Sydney.
-And, if you live in an LGA of concern or haven't been able to nab a vaccination appointment just yet, we're all about treating yourself to a hamper anyway — and spending a sun-soaked afternoon with your household in your backyard, balcony or living room digging into the goods.
+And, if you haven't been able to nab a vaccination appointment just yet, we're all about treating yourself to a hamper anyway — and spending a sun-soaked afternoon with your household in your backyard, balcony or living room digging into the goods.

 THE STINKING BISHOPS